inseven/incontext/README.md

 16. Timezone handling is currently inconsistent and unclear
 17. Render caching currently means that it's not possible to use incremental builds for deployments
 18. 360 degree mini worlds aren't generated
+19. Galleries aren't appearing in the infinite scroll (e.g. PowerBook, Vision of the Future, Weeknotes #1)

 ### Background